onepanelio/core-docs/docs/deployment/public/aks.md

 ```

 :::note
-The `--enable-addons monitoring` flag in above command enables Azure Monitor for log aggregation which can incur additional charges.
+The `--enable-addons monitoring` flag in the command above enables Azure Monitor for log aggregation which can incur additional charges.
 You can optionally remove this flag and add `--enable-efk-logging` to `opctl` command below.
 :::

 You can then get access credentials by running: